 - Missionary activity continues today through many organisations

-The Abrahamic promise of ‘blessing’ was not only spiritual.
+As already mentioned, the Abrahamic promise of ‘blessing’ was not only spiritual.
 Missionary activity brings practical benefits to nations.
 In a 2014 Christianity Today article, political scientist Robert Woodberry remarked, link:

 Areas where Protestant missionaries had a significant presence in the past are on average more economically developed today, with comparatively better health, lower infant mortality, lower corruption, greater literacy, higher educational attainment (especially for women), and more robust membership in nongovernmental associations.